Some of my more detailed reviews - books, films, theatre trips, software etc. I will also post the text of some of my sermons here.

 The crowds reaction

 The crowd reacted as they did because their vision for God was too small.
 They were focussed on just their immediate problem and had lost sight of the amazing promises of God – even though they knew their scriptures much better than we know ours.
-It is easy for us to be like the crowd and loose our sense of wonder and miss the big things that God is doing across His world, while getting very entangled in our own parochial problems.
+It is easy for us to be like the crowd and lose our sense of wonder and miss the big things that God is doing across His world, while getting very entangled in our own parochial problems.
 It would be better to be like the disciples.

 Be like the disciples